-Find out why the annual F.O.O.D (Food of Orange District) Week is regional Australia's longest running food festival.
-Orange is nestled in the shadow of extinct volcano Mount Canobolas, and the region has enriched soil, providing excellent ground to grow top quality produce.
+Find out why the annual F.O.O.D Week is regional Australia's longest-running food festival.
+Orange is nestled in the shadow of extinct volcano Mount Canobolas, and the region has enriched soil for growing top quality produce.
 The event showcases the high quality food, such as stone fruits, olives and meats, that the local area has to offer.
-Be part of the growing slow food movement with the 100 Mile Dinner, a large communal feast using wine and produce sourced within a 100 mile (160 kilometre) radius of the town.
+Be part of the growing slow food movement with the 100 Mile Dinner, a large communal feast using wine and produce sourced within a 100-mile (160-kilometre) radius of the town.
 Held every April, the festival highlights local produce, chefs, restaurants and providores.

 Savour world-class wine

 The annual Orange Wine Festival (held in October) showcases the region's world-renowned cool climate wines over two weeks, supported by a number of vineyards that have won international prizes.
-The festival features 90 events including Wine in the Vines (frequently sold out), in which you are introduced to local vintners and vignerons and taken through the winemaking process; wine masterclasses, in which you’ll learn how to taste and judge wines from local winemakers; and the Wine & Food Night markets, which hosts more than 60 stalls offering fine cuisines and creations from the local region.
+The festival features 90 events, including Wine in the Vines (frequently sold out), in which you are introduced to local vintners and vignerons and taken through the winemaking process.
+You can also participate in wine masterclasses, in which you’ll learn how to taste and judge wines from local winemakers, and the Wine & Food Night markets, which hosts more than 60 stalls offering fine cuisines and creations from the local region.